-Course Fee: \$5.00 Description: This course will explore the definitions of trauma; oppression as a catalyst for trauma; inter generational, community, and for trauma; inter-generational, community, and historical trauma; the many ways in which humans express the effects of their traumatic experiences; and what to do to help people heal.
+Description: This course will explore the definitions of trauma; oppression as a catalyst for trauma; intergenerational, community, and historical trauma; the many ways in which humans express the effects of their traumatic experiences; and what to do to help people heal.
 In addition, students will identify vicarious/ secondary trauma in the helping professions and examine self-care practices to mitigate the effects of exposure to other people's trauma experiences.